-THE OFFERING

-Common Stock offered by us 1,428,571 shares

-Common Stock issued and

-outstanding

-21,510,544 shares

-Total shares of Common Stock to be

-outstanding after this offering

-22,939,115 shares (or 23,153,400 shares if the underwriters exercise in full their option to purchase additional 214,285 shares to cover over-allotments, if any)

-Over-allotment option

-We have granted the underwriters an option for a period of 45 days from the date of this prospectus to purchase up to an additional 214,285 shares of Common Stock at the public offering price, less the underwriting discount.

-Use of proceeds

-We estimate that the net proceeds from our issuance and sale of 1,428,571 shares of our Common Stock in this offering will be approximately \$8,900,000 (or approximately \$10,200,000 if the underwriters exercise in full their over-allotment option to purchase up to 214,285 additional shares of our Common Stock), based upon the public offering price of \$7.00 per share, and after deducting underwriting discounts and commissions and offering expenses payable by us.

-We currently expect to use the net proceeds from this offering for the following purposes:

-- investment in software product and platform development and artificial intelligence; - expanding our business development and sales and marketing capabilities; and - working capital and general corporate purposes.
+THE OFFERING Common Stock offered by us 1,468,429 shares Common Stock issued and outstanding 21,510,544 shares Total shares of Common Stock to be outstanding after this offering 22,978,973 shares (or 23,199,237shares if the underwriters exercise in full their option to purchase additional 220,264 shares to cover over-allotments, if any) Over-allotment option We have granted the underwriters an option for a period of 45 days from the date of this prospectus to purchase up to an additional 220,264 shares of Common Stock at the public offering price, less the underwriting discount.
+Use of proceeds We estimate that we will receive gross proceeds of approximately \$10,000,000, assuming a public offering price of \$6.81 per share, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We currently expect to use the net proceeds from this offering for the following purposes: investment in software product and platform development and artificial intelligence; expanding our business development and sales and marketing capabilities; and working capital and general corporate purposes.
 See "Use of Proceeds" for additional information.

-Risk factors

-See "Risk Factors" beginning on page 9 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our Common Stock.

-Nasdaq Capital Market symbol

-The Common Stock to be issued in this offering is listed on The Nasdaq Capital Market under the symbol "AUID."
+Risk factors See "Risk Factors" beginning on page 9 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our Common Stock.
+Proposed Nasdaq Capital Market symbol We have applied to list the Common Stock to be issued in this offering on the Nasdaq Capital Market under the symbol "AUID."

-The number of Common Stock that will be outstanding after this offering as shown above is based on 21,510,544 shares of Common Stock issued and outstanding as of the date of this prospectus, and the issuance and sale of 1,428,571 shares of our Common Stock in this offering at a public offering price of \$7.00 per share.
+The number of Common Stock that will be outstanding after this offering as shown above is based on 21,510,544 shares of Common Stock issued and outstanding as of the date of this prospectus, and the issuance and sale of 1,468,429 shares of our Common Stock in this offering at a public offering price of \$6.81 per share.
 This number excludes: